 No Export for You: Papercutz has been starting to publish Smurfs comic books that haven't seen an English translation for years.

-In the episode ‘The Masked Pie Smurfer,’ Papa tries to solve the identity of titular Masked Pie Smurfer.
-Not only are both Scooby-Doo and Papa voiced by Don Messick but Hefty’s voiced by Fred Jones himself.
+In the episode 'The Masked Pie Smurfer', Papa tries to solve the identity of the titular Masked Pie Smurfer.
+Not only are both Scooby-Doo and Papa voiced by Don Messick, but Hefty's voiced by Fred Jones himself.

-If Henry Polic III provided the voice of Tracker who plays the role of a guard in “The Adventures of Robin Smurf,” than Polic had worked in a Robin Hood production before as Sheriff of Nottingham alongside Dick Gautier, the voice of Wooly Smurf as well as additional voices, who played the titular outlaw.
+If Henry Polic II provided the voice of Tracker, who plays the role of a guard in "The Adventures of Robin Smurf", than Polic had worked in a Robin Hood production before as Sheriff of Nottingham alongside Dick Gautier, the voice of Wooly Smurf as well as additional voices, who played the titular outlaw.

-Dutch film director and voice actor Arnold Gelderman, the Netherland dubbed voice for Jokey, played said outlaw in the Disney version of the folklore.
-Likewise, Brainy's and Clumsy's French dubbed voice actor Francis Lax as well has Hefty's French dubbed voice actor Albert Augier provided the voices of Nutsy and Trigger the two vultures.
+Dutch film director and voice actor Arnold Gelderman, the Netherlands' dubbed voice for Jokey, played said outlaw in the Disney version of the folklore.
+Likewise, Brainy and Clumsy's French dubbed voice actor, Francis Lax, as well has Hefty's French dubbed voice actor, Albert Augier, provided the voices of Nutsy and Trigger, the two vultures.